DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 a gradual process, but it represented a slow-motion conclusion to a long period of public control over Australia’s chief communications networks, and the commencement of an ongoing and unstable period of regulation, review and subsidy.
-A proliferation of large and small publicly-funded schemes, generally short-term, were devised to meet the needs of those users who could not be provided for by market forces alone.
+A proliferation of large and small publicly funded schemes, generally short-term, were devised to meet the needs of those users who could not be provided for by market forces alone.
 It is important to note that the question of communications services for